 I wanted these to look super seamless, so I filled everything with wood filler (including the bottom) so that none of them would show once painted.
-I then sanded in prep for paint.
+Sand to prep for paint.

 To hang, I marked several level lines on the wall to line up to the bottom of each shelf and went from the bottom up.
 I then drilled through the shelf with a small drill bit just enough to leave a mark on the drywall, which is where I hammered in a heavy-duty wall anchor.
 To make sure the head of the screw couldn’t be seen when screwed into the shelf, I took a larger drill bit to create a small recess so that the screw head could sink into the back support (and not stick out).
 This is me being very nitpicky because you pretty much don’t see the back of the shelf AT ALL because art and other items make the entire back piece disappear once you put things on the new shelf!

 And done!
-I’m probably going to keep swapping items around on these shelves until I finish the rest of the room makeover, but I’m loving having my Granny’s green painting in here.
-I think I’ll use it as inspiration for the rest of the room.
+I’m probably going to keep swapping a few home decor items around on these shelves until I finish the rest of the room makeover, but I’m loving having my Granny’s green painting in here and the black frames as the accent color.
+I think I’ll use both as inspiration for the rest of the room.

 While you’re at it…

 I’m sharing this project today as part of a January organization challenge hosted by Katie at Addicted 2 DIY!
-If you’re looking for other great organization ideas this time of year (aren’t we all), then check out the links below and let them know I sent ya!
+If you’re looking for other great organization ideas this time of year (aren’t we all), then check out the links below for more step by step tutorials and let them know I sent ya!